-Most people have an email account, which means chances are you have encountered a malicious phishing scam.
+Most people have an email account, which means chances are you have encountered one of the many malicious phishing scams.

 Scam emails are constantly evolving with the times and will focus on a relevant topic of the time, such as GDPR.
-They will put anything in the email to try and get you to click a link or download a file, but once you know what to look out for, you will never be fooled.
+They will put anything in the email to try and get you to click a link or download a file.
+However, once you know what to look out for, you will never be fooled.

-Above is an example of the most basic form of phishing.
-This is a real email we received and is basically trying to get the user to click that link with the pull of a large invoice.
-Firstly, you should look at how unofficial their email address looks, as well as the fact you know nothing about this supposed invoice.
+Above is an example of the most basic form of phishing scams.
+This is a real email we received.
+It is basically trying to get the user to click that link with the pull of a large invoice.
+Firstly, you should look at how unofficial their email address looks.
+Bear in mind as well, the fact you know nothing about this supposed invoice.
 It’s better to be safe than sorry and check with the sender before clicking a link.

 Most of these types of emails have no information about you, and just try to get you to action something urgent such as; a delivery being stopped, a large bill for something you didn’t buy or email address verification.

 Another thing to look out for are very blatant spelling errors in official looking emails.
 There is no thought behind this type of phishing email, and they are sent out randomly to thousands of addresses.